Will Rogers, who died in a 1935 plane crash with his best friend, Willie Post, was probably the greatest political sage this country ever has known.

 The Bonner County Amateur Radio Club was initially established in 1961 by a small group of amateur radio operators with a strong desire to promote amateur radio, to join together in fellowship, and to provide a service to the communities within Bonner County Idaho.
 In May 1969, we became an American Radio Relay League (ARRL) Affiliated Club.
 On 14 Feb 2003, the Club was granted a sequentially numbered club call sign of KD7UJQ and on July 2, 2003, the Club’s call sign was changed to K7JEP in memory of Neal Fredstrum who became a silent key in January 2003.

-BCARC is an all mode, all band operational club, with interests in all fields of Amateur Radio.
+BCARC is a family friendly, all mode, all band operational club, with interests in all fields of Amateur Radio.
 To see proposed projects, progress in on-going projects, topics of interest to be presented at our next meeting, or changes in meeting schedule see the Club Updates page.

 Information regarding our Officers, By-Laws, etc. can be found on the About Us page.

 Our members have traditionally assisted in local events.
 Just a few of our activities are listed here.
 We furnish communication support, for such events as the annual Lion’s Club 4th of July Parade, the Long Bridge Swim, and, until recently cancelled, the Lake-to-Forest Triathlon bicycle route.
 A radio station or booth is usually set up during the annual Bonner County Fair.
-We have a monthly breakfast held at “Connies Restaraunt” in Sandpoint and an annual picnic.
-We offer Elmers, classes, and pre-license training.
-When needed we host antenna raising parties for the less mobile amatuer operators in our area.
+We have a monthly breakfast held in Sandpoint and an annual picnic.
+We offer Elmers and when needed we host antenna raising parties for the less mobile amateur operators in our area.

 Please contact one of our club officers if you know of an event in Bonner County Idaho in need of communication support.